lbl-srg/obc/specification/source/executiveSummary.rst

   EnergyPlus simulation tool to compute the performance of the selected option using whole building energy simulation.

-* The formation of an ASHRAE Standards Committee for making |CDL| an ASHRAE/ANSI Standard and, ultimately, an ISO Standard.
+* The formation of an ASHRAE Standard Project Committee for making |CDL| an ASHRAE/ANSI Standard and, ultimately, an ISO Standard.

 There is also a set of items that were not completed by the end of